Toluwani-Okunola/LitaProject_CustomerData/README.md

 ### Reccommendation

 ### Limitation
-I created a calculated column named Sales by mltiplying unit pric and quantity.
-This is an important column to analysis the sales performance of the store
+I created a calculated column named Sub Duration using the subscription start and end column.
+This is an important column to analysis the average of subscription duration in the service company